UHP

 • Unpaid research or internships

-• Expenses related to family vacations
+• Expenses related to personal or family vacations

 If you are considering doing an experience in another country, you need to review our International Travel web page.